jijiduc/Chess_database/README.md

 ## Description

-This project is a micro-project for the 201.3 - Relational Database course, lectured by Professor Renault Richardet, is aimed at designing and implementing a relational database centered on chess players, tournaments, and related activities.
+This project is a micro-project for the 201.3 - Relational Database course, lectured by Professor Renault Richardet.
+It is aimed at designing and implementing a relational database centered on chess players, tournaments, and related activities.

 ---